Ian Dunbar talks about how dogs become shelter dogs.

 The message in this short video is vital for anyone who is getting or has a puppy, works with shelter or rescue dogs, or anyone considering adopting a shelter or rescue dog.

 Guess what?
 Dogs have to be taught to like their crates!
-Here are a few ways we get new dogs settled into their crate homes:
+Here are a few ways we use crate training to get new dogs settled into their crate homes:

 Dogs must be safe and feel safe around people and other dogs before they are ready to learn obedience and basic manners.